 There is no contact or stick checking at this age.

 This program builds on the core skills of passing, catching and scooping.
-Sessions are Monday evenings at 5:30pm starting April 15th running for 10 weeks and a second session, outdoors, on Wednesdays starting May 22rd.
+Sessions are Monday evenings at 5:30-6:30pm running for 8 weeks and a potential second session in the fall.

 Sessions will be split between skills sessions and informal games.
-These games will be 3 versus 3 cross floor similar to the initiation level of hockey.
+These games will be 3 versus 3 or 4 v 4 cross floor similar to the initiation level of hockey.

 This program builds on the core skills of passing, catching and scooping and will introduce positional play.
-Sessions are Monday evenings at 7:00pm starting April 15th running for 10 weeks and a second session, outdoors on Wednesdays starting May 22rd.
+Sessions are Monday evenings, U9 6:30-7:30 and U11 7:00-8:00pm running for 8 weeks and a potential second session in the fall.